erziebart/quadrillion/README.md

 Steps to Run:

-1.) place all ".java" files in a directory called "Main"
+1.)
+Place all ".java" files in a directory called "Main"

 2.)
 Navigate to the parent directory of "Main"

-3.) run the command "javac Main\QuadrillionSolverApp.java" to compile
+3.)
+Run the command "javac Main\QuadrillionSolverApp.java" to compile

-4.) run the command "java Main.QuadrillionSolverApp" to execute
+4.)
+Run the command "java Main.QuadrillionSolverApp" to execute